claranet/terraform-signalfx-detectors/docs/scripts.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-All scripts are splitted into different directories.
+All scripts are split into different directories.
 The [/Makefile](../Makefile) and the CI both use these scripts to automate automation over changes depending on its type.